bombbomb/listen-server/README.md

 Or run it via `docker-compose`: `docker-compose up`

-You should also be able to specify
+You should also be able to specify environment variables as well.

 ## Customize output